 A traditional coral farm is very much like an underwater garden, with row after row of corals growing in aquatic nurseries, under sunlight and with a constant flow of seawater.
 Coral farmers regularly tend the fragments though months of care and maturation, after which the corals are taken to a degraded reef and installed by trained restoration divers.
 By the time the divers are out of the water, the corals are already taking hold in the reef, supporting the bounty of life returning to the once-degraded seascape.

 Coral Vita's Method

-Unlike ocean-based projects, land-based coral farming can use breakthrough techniques that allow for the faster growth of a more diverse array of corals.
+Unlike ocean-based projects, land-based farms can use breakthrough techniques that allow for faster growth of more diverse array of corals.
 By using microfragmenting - a process pioneered by the Mote Marine Laboratory - we can accelerate coral growth up to 50x natural rates.
 Many coral species that serve as critical building blocks for reefs (such as Brain or Great Star corals) grow too slowly to be feasible for restoration projects using ocean-based nurseries.
 Now, Coral Vita can grow these corals in months rather than decades.

 Land-based coral farming enables the usage of assisted evolution techniques to improve coral resiliency to changing oceanic conditions that threaten reef health.
 Corals that are native to each restoration project can be raised to be more tolerant to threats such as warming temperatures or acidification, as we can control their growing conditions.
 Coral Vita advisors are leading experts in coral resiliency and accelerated growth methods, putting the company at the forefront of efforts to help reefs survive for future generations.